Renogy 200W Portable Solar Panel

 - Efficiency: 25%

-Bottom Line : This is the one I reach for when a briefcase panel will not sit on a roof.
-It bends and sticks flat to curved van, RV, and boat surfaces.
+Bottom Line : This is the one we would pick when a briefcase panel will not sit on a roof.
+It bends and beds down flat on curved van, RV, and boat surfaces.
 Space you could not use becomes charging surface.
 Gluing this down beats folding it into a pack.

 Pros